eunices/masters-thesis-code/README.md

 - `keys.r.template` is a template for `keys.r` which contain API keys and working directory used in R.
 - To facilitate faster environment setup, a few scripts have been written respectively for `R` and `python`:
     - `install.r` is a file used to parse for all `.R` scripts for packages and install packages that are not already installed, and to be used after following steps in `setup_r.sh` (whether manually or otherwise); this is in contrary to python where
     - `environment-py.yaml` is the holder of all packages to be installed with accompanying script `setup_py.sh`.
-This means packages are installed based on environment-py-msc.yaml instead of parsing through all `.py` files for libraries.
+This means packages are installed based on `environment-py-msc.yaml` instead of parsing through all `.py` files for libraries.

 Setting up:

 - Get code: ```git clone -–depth 1 https://github.com/eunices/masters-thesis-code.git ```
+- Environment setup: use `install.r` for R (after R and Java JDK installed, `JAVA_HOME` env variable set) and `environment-py.yaml`
 - Get data: from external hardisk, or some cloud storage [to be updated]

 ## Analyses notes